Shubhi-782/Shubhi-782/README.md

 - 👀 I’m interested in web developement
 - 🌱 I’m currently learning Frontend web development
 - 💞️ I’m looking for a Job
-- 📫 some of my small projects.
+- 📫 some of my small projects.👇👇

 <!---
 Shubhi-782/Shubhi-782 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.